How to Get on Spotify Playlists in 10 Steps

 Pay attention to characteristics like this and think about how they relate to the kinds of playlists you’re aiming for.

-It’s certainly possible to integrate this knowledge into the way you make music without simply trying to sound like other popular artists and compromising the originality of your work.
+Considering the many thousands of playlists on Spotify (both editorial and user curated) it’s possible to integrate this knowledge into the way you make music without simply trying to sound like other popular artists and compromising the originality of your work.

-5. Choose the right playlists
+5. Choose the right playlists for your pitch

 When you make these choices with care and intention, your chances of getting playlisted will be far better.